-As more insurtech offerings loom, CEO Dan Preston discusses MetroMile’s SPAC-led debut – TechCrunch
+As more insurtech offerings loom, CEO Dan Preston discusses Metromile’s SPAC-led debut – TechCrunch

 SPAC-led debuts can move faster than a traditional IPO, making them attractive to companies in a hurry.
 And with more visibility into how much capital might be raised than during a traditional public-offering pricing run, they can smooth worries amongst target-companies regarding how much cash they can attract by leaving the private-market fold.

-MetroMile is hardly the final company we expect to debut this year via a SPAC.
+Metromile is hardly the final company we expect to debut this year via a SPAC.
 The list is long and may include fellow neoinsurance company Hippo.
 (Hippo declined to comment on the matter.)

-But with many more SPACs coming our way, we took MetroMile’s debut as a learning moment.
+But with many more SPACs coming our way, we took Metromile’s debut as a learning moment.
 To that end, we got on the horn with CEO Dan Preston to chat about what the day meant for his company, and to elicit a note or two on the SPAC process for our own enjoyment.

-MetroMile’s SPACtacular debut
+Metromile’s SPACtacular debut

 TechCrunch asked Preston about the SPAC world and how his combination came about.
-He said his firm started by dipping its toe into the blank-check waters, kicking off with small set of conversations, chats that quickly gathered traction.
+He said his firm started by dipping its toe into the blank-check waters, kicking off with a small set of conversations, chats that quickly gathered traction.

 But don’t take that to mean that any company will elicit a similar market response.
 Preston said SPACs are designed for a specific class of company; namely those that want or need to share a bit more story when they go public.
 Younger companies, in other words, for whom a traditional S-1 filing might not be provide a sufficient summation of its potential.